braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ### Step behavior

-Previously with the Canvas V1 workflow, each Full Step included information such as delay and schedule settings, exception events, audience filters, message configuration, and message advancement options all in one step.
+Previously with the Canvas V1 workflow, each Full Step included information such as delay and schedule settings, exception events, audience filters, message configuration, and message advancement options all in one component.
 Moving forward, these settings will be separate.
-This makes your Canvas step building experience more customizable and also introduces some differences in functionality.
+This makes your Canvas component building experience more customizable and also introduces some differences in functionality.

 ### Message Step advancement